 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Grand Army of the Republic Memorial (approx. 3.6 miles away); Vietnam Veterans Memorial (approx. 3.6 miles away); War Memorial (approx. 3.6 miles away); The Arrival of the Railroad / L'Arrivée du Chemin de Fer (approx. 3.7 miles away); Pomerleau Park (approx. 3.7 miles away); Tour Boats on the Lake / Les Bateaux de Randonnée sur le Lac (approx. 3.7 miles away); Newport's Hotels and Tourism / Les Hotels de Newport et le Tourisme (approx. 3.8 miles away); The Lane Opera House / Le « Lane Opera House » (approx. 3.8 miles away).

 Regarding Derby Academy.
 "Qualis Non Quantus" loosely translated means "Quality Not Quantity"

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 22, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 326 times since then.
+It was originally submitted on July 22, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 365 times since then and 21 times this year.
 Photos: 1, 2, 3, 4. submitted on July 22, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.